-Career Services assists students in connecting their academic studies with career options in post-graduate fellowships, graduate schools, and employment.
+The Office of Professional Development assists students in connecting their academic studies with career options in post-graduate fellowships, graduate schools, and employment.
 The office also provides career counseling, career development, and graduate school advising.
 In addition, Career Services conducts workshops on resume and cover letter writing, job search strategies, interviewing techniques, career planning, graduate schools, and workplace issues.

 The Student Center for Research, Writing and Information Technology is a place where you can meet with an undergraduate tutor to discuss a paper, research project, or multi-media assignment.
 Tutors are trained to help you at any phase of your process.
 Whether you are brainstorming or planning, drafting or structuring, tweaking or polishing, tutors can provide feedback that will help you create final products of which you can be proud.

 The Tucker Foundation combines community service programs with chaplaincy and counseling.
 The Tucker Foundation Chaplaincy provides individual academic, vocational, personal, and religious counseling.
 Volunteer programs include North Country Weekend, Big Brother/Big Sister, Book Buddies, the Prison Project, and tutoring at area schools.
 Students who want to become involved in local community service should contact the volunteer coordinator at the Tucker Foundation.